hoangduytran/blender-manual/manual/animation/armatures/posing/editing/pose_library.rst

 and in Pose Mode.
 The :doc:`catalog system </files/asset_libraries/catalogs>` and the filter bar at the top can be used to search for specific poses.

-.. _bpy.types.WindowManager.poselib_flipped:

-Flip Pose
-   Will mirror the pose from left to right and vice versa.
-   This makes it possible, for example, to apply a left-hand pose to the right hand, reducing the number of poses you have to put into the library.
-   This can of course also be applied for asymmetrical facial expressions that depend on the camera angle.

 The following operators can be accessed by :kbd:`RMB` on a pose: